Page curves and island's delays in asymptotically flat 2d spacetimes with injections: Page curves

 Substituting this saddle point into \eqref{island2af}, the generalized entropy with the island becomes

 which decreases with respect to $(t_{\rm A}-\sigma_{\rm A})$.
-In addition, by the same argument of the single-injection case \cite{Gautason:2020tmk}, we confirm that the time of the island is delayed compared with the anchor curve.
-Considering the point on the anchor curve satisfying $v_{\rm A}=v_{\rm I}$, we define the time $t_{\rm I}$ by $v_{\rm I}(t_{\rm A})=v_{\rm A}(t_{\rm I})$.
-Then we obtain the relation $t_{\rm A}=t_{\rm I}+2\sigma_{\rm A}+{\log{1\over{3\epsilon}}}$.
-This is the same result as the single-injection case \cite{Gautason:2020tmk}.
-Thus the island's time $t_{\rm I}$ considered as the time at the anchor curve is delayed compared to $t_{\rm A}$.
-This delay is interpreted as the scrambling time \cite{Hayden:2007cs,Almheiri:2019psf,Penington:2019npb}, defined as the time scale over which the information of the partners of the Hawking quanta appears as the one in the Hawking radiation.
+From \eqref{uva1} and \eqref{uvii}, we confirm that the time of the island is delayed compared with the anchor curve, i.e., $v_{\rm I}(t_{\rm A})<v_{\rm A}(t_{\rm A})$.
+Let us interpret this delay in terms of the time on the anchor curve.
+We define the island's time $t_{\rm I}$ by considering the point on the anchor curve satisfying $v_{\rm A}(t_{\rm I})=v_{\rm I}(t_{\rm A})$.
+Then we obtain the relation $t_{\rm A}=t_{\rm I}+2\sigma_{\rm A}+{\log{1\over{3\epsilon}}}$, which means that $t_{\rm I}$ is delayed compared to $t_{\rm A}$.
+This delay coincides with the scrambling time \cite{Gautason:2020tmk},\footnote{Since the spacetime structure changes after each ingoing ``null'' energy injection, we consider the island's time in terms of the outgoing null coordinate.
+Then the island's time $t_{\rm I}$, measured on the anchor curve, is delayed compared with the time $t_{\rm A}$.
+On the other hand, the scrambling time is the time scale over which a light signal emitted from the anchor curve becomes accessible in the Hawking radiation \cite{Hayden:2007cs, Almheiri:2019psf, Penington:2019npb}.
+In the island mechanism, it is interpreted as the time scale that the emitted signal hits the island.
+Under this interpretation, $t_{\rm I}$ which we have introduced corresponds to the time when the signal is emitted from the anchor curve.
+Thus the difference between $t_{\rm A}$ and $t_{\rm I}$ coincides with the scrambling time \cite{Gautason:2020tmk}.
+In this setup, both the island's time and the emission time of the signal are related to $t_{\rm A}$ by considering the null coordinate, which is the origin of the coincidence.} defined as the time scale over which the information of the partners of the Hawking quanta appears as the one in the Hawking radiation\cite{Hayden:2007cs, Almheiri:2019psf, Penington:2019npb}.

 If the first appearance of the island's endpoint is after the 2nd injection as shown in figure~\ref{pd1}, the Page time is derived by the same argument as the single-injection case. \eqref{noisland2injection} and \eqref{decreentropy} correspond to \eqref{single no island} and \eqref{singleinjectionisland}, respectively.
 Then the Page time is given by $t_{\rm A}-\sigma_{\rm A}={1\over{3\epsilon}}(1+{E_{2}\over{E_1}})$.
 This situation holds in the case where the 1st and the 2nd injections occur simultaneously.
 This is equivalent to the single-injection case if we define $\epsilon=c/(48(E_1+E_2))$.
 Although the same situation may hold even in the case with a finite interval between the injections, there could be also different situations in that case.
 In the next subsection, we consider the case in which the 2nd injection occurs after the Page time, which has no analogue in the single-injection case.
 On the other hand, one may consider a case in which the 2nd injection is before the Page time, while the first appearance of the island's endpoint is between the two injections.
 A detailed analysis of this case is left for future studies.